-Small plane crash at Napier Airport, two people on board
+Two walk away with minor injuries after biplane crashes at Napier Airport

-A light plane has crashed at Napier Airport - but the two people on board have walked away unscathed.
+A light plane has crashed at Napier Airport - but the two people on board have walked away barely hurt.

-Police were called to the scene at 12pm.
-It involved a biplane, a police spokeswoman said.

-Air Rescue is on site and ambulance were responding, a police spokeswoman said.
+Police were called to the scene at 12pm, a spokeswoman said.
+Air Rescue was on site and fire and ambulance were also sent to the airport.

+A photo from the scene shows the blue and yellow biplane flipped on its back on one of the airport's grass runways.

+A St John spokeswoman said the two people on board had suffered minor injuries but did not need transporting to hospital.

 Fire and Emergency NZ central shift manager Murray Dunbar said the fire service had also attended but had left the airport by 12.20pm.